Dipeshtwis/curriculum-html-css/portfolio/m1_setup.md

     <p align="center">
       <img src="./images/m1_setup/about-myself-mobile.png" alt="About myself" />
     </p>
-- In order to lay out the elements on the page you should use flexbox in all the 3 sections
+- In order to lay out the elements on the page you should use Flexbox in all the 3 sections
 - You don't need to implement any functionality that requires JavaScript, like open the menu or the dropdowns
 - You must stick to the design as much as possible (e.g., font, colors, images, tests, margins) using [the info of the templates in Figma](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).
 - Implement the button interactions (enable, hover, etc.)